 Advice: As an admitted student, you should consider where you feel you would have the most room to grow as a person, where you feel you could make a great contribution to a college community, and where the other students make you think more deeply and seriously about the world at large.

 Class of 2015

 Why Wellesley?
+Amazing professors, intelligent and supportive peers, an abundance of opportunities, a beautiful campus.
 When I first visited Wellesley for Spring Open Campus, I deviated from the schedule and found myself chatting with physics professors, attending a debate between Ambassador Lodhi and Ambassador Patterson (Wellesley alum!), and having an absolutely fabulous and intellectually stimulating time!
 This sounds cliche, but I just knew it was the right place for me.